LesEDK/alx-low_level_programming/0x00-hello_world/README.md

 Script that compiles a Cfile and creates an executable named cisfun.
 C file name saved in the variable $CFILE Write a program that prints ""Programming is like building a multilingual puzzle",Use fuction puts, printf is not allowed to use amd end with value 0
 C program that prints exactly "with proper grammar, but the outcome is a piece of art," followed by a new line using the printf function, Return 0 and don't use puts fuction
+Cprogram that prints sizes of various types on the computer it is compiled adn run on.
+Produce exact same output as in the example, return 0 and warnings are allowed